go-gorm/gorm.io/pages/gen/sql_annotation.md

 ### `if/else`

-The `if/else` expression accept golang syntax as condition, it can be written like:
+The `if/else` expression allows to use golang syntax as condition, it can be written like:

 ```
 {{if cond1}}